Understanding the Difference Between an Incident, a Complaint and a Risk Event

 Before we dive in, let’s look at some commonly used definitions for each category.

-Incident – An event (typically negative) that occurs at a specific date and time.
-It often follows the pattern of someone did something on this date at this time at this place.
+Incident: An event (typically negative) that occurs at a specific date and time.
+It often follows the pattern of “someone did something on this date, at this time, at this place.”

-Complaint – A complaint is typically not defined by the event, but rather by the fact that someone has complained.
+Complaint: A complaint is typically not defined by the event but rather by the fact that someone has complained.
 It is the act itself that makes something a complaint rather than the subject of the complaint.

-Risk – There has been a lot of work done by ISO 31000, COSO, RIMS, OCEG and others to define what a risk is, but in its simplest form a risk references an event and its potential impact on something important.
+Risk: There has been a lot of work done by ISO 31000, COSO, RIMS, OCEG, and others to define what a risk is, but in its simplest form, a risk references an event and its potential impact on something important.

-Applying a Category Type to an Event
+Applying a “category type” to an event

-To break this down, let’s look at few examples of events and think about how a business might categorize them.
+To break this down, let’s look at a few examples of events and think about how a business might categorize them.

 Scenario 1: An employee behaves aggressively with a customer